-In ongoing provisions that pertain to a crime victims rights pamphlet and to the charging of a fee for compliance with SORN Law duties, the act modifies the provisions by removing references to "registration-exempt sexually oriented offense" and "aggravated sexually oriented offense" and by replacing references to "sexual predator," "habitual sex offender," "child-victim predator," and "habitual child-victim offender" with a reference to "tier III sex offenders/child-victim offenders" and, in the crime victims rights pamphlet provisions, to delinquent children who are subjected to victim and community notification (R.C.
-109.42(A)(16) and 311.171).
+In existing provisions that pertain to a crime victims rights pamphlet and to the charging of a fee for compliance with SORN Law duties, the bill modifies the provisions by removing references to "registration-exempt sexually oriented offense" and "aggravated sexually oriented offense" and by replacing references to "sexual predator," "habitual sex offender," "child-victim predator," and "habitual child-victim offender" (all of which terms are repealed by the bill) with a reference to "tier III sex offenders/child-victim offenders" and, in the crime victims rights pamphlet provisions, to delinquent children who are subjected to victim and community notification (R.C.
+109.42(A)(16) and 311.171; see "SORN Law definitions," below).